 - Limited alcohol

-"People with RA can get fixated on fasting, skipping meals, or finding the perfect foods," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Center at the Cleveland Clinic.
+"People with RA can get fixated on fasting, skipping meals, or finding the perfect foods," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Treatment Center at the Cleveland Clinic.
 Instead, she says, just be sensible about eating.

 Foods That Might Help With RA

 - Calcium and vitamin D. RA and some drugs used to treat it can weaken your bones and lead to osteoporosis.
-This raises your risk of fractures.
-Get enough calcium (from low-fat dairy) and vitamin D (in fortified foods) to help prevent this.
+This makes you more likely to get broken bones.
+Get enough calcium and vitamin D (in fortified foods) to help prevent this.

 - Other vitamins and minerals.
 RA makes you more likely to have low levels of vitamins B6, B12, C, D, and E, and magnesium, selenium, and zinc.
-Ask your doctor if you might need more of these -- from foods or supplements.
+Ask your doctor if you might need more of these from foods or supplements.

 - Folic acid.
 If you take methotrexate, your doctor may recommend folic acid supplements.
 They can help prevent side effects.
 Folic acid is also in foods like spinach and citrus fruits.